 Treatment for Harmful Sexual Behavior

-NewPath has expertise and commitment in the treatment of harmful sexual behaviors.
-We offer programmatic assistance in three areas.
-Our clients are typically referred to us through corrections departments at the county or state level.
-We have developed programs tailored to specific needs.
+NewPath has expertise and commitment in the treatment of harmful and unwanted sexual behaviors.
+We offer programmatic assistance in several areas.
+Clients in Restoration Project, Restore, and Female-focused Sex Offense Specific Treatment are typically referred to us through corrections departments at the county or state level.

 The Restoration Project program is designed to assist individuals who have engaged in harmful sexual behaviors.
 This program is, on average, about two years in length to complete and includes both individual and group therapy components.
 Participants in the Restoration Project program attend 2.5 hour in-person group therapy sessions once per week, co-facilitated by two therapists, and also attend individual therapy sessions bi-weekly.
 Therapists in our Restoration Project program work closely with each client’s probation officer to ensure the best coordination of care.
 This includes facilitating quarterly meetings with the client and probation officer to review progress.
 Treatment plans are based on risk-needs-responsivity and the Restoration Project is rooted in The Good Lives Model in order to take a strengths-based approach.